 By swapping in a sugar-free sweetener for the powdered sugar and chopped peanuts for the rice crispy cereal I make the filling for these much healthier than the original.
 Just coat with a sugar-free chocolate and no one will ever know you converted this recipe to be sugar-free and low carb.

-These Healthy Peanut Butter Balls have plenty of room for customization.
+These have plenty of room for customization.
 Here are some ideas:

 Protein Peanut Butter Balls – Mix in a few tablespoons of collagen.

-Coconut Peanut Butter Balls – Stir in some coconut flakes.
+Coconut PB Balls – Stir in some coconut flakes.

 Crunchy Peanut Butter Balls – Add in some coarsely chopped peanut as well as the finely chopped peanuts.

-Chocolate Chip Peanut Butter Balls – Boost the chocolate and throw some chocolate chips into the filling.
+Chocolate Chip PB Balls – Boost the chocolate and throw some chocolate chips into the filling.